MicrosoftDocs/win32/desktop-src/ETW/systemconfig-phydisk.md

 Qualifiers: **WmiDataId** (14), **Max** (3), **Format("s")**
 </dt> </dl>

-Drive letter of the boot drive in the form, "<letter&gt;:".
+Drive letter of the boot drive in the form, "<letter>:".

 </dd> <dt>